ianwalter/bouncer/README.md

 around Redis is strong so working with the session data is pretty easy.

 [Guardian](https://github.com/hassox/guardian) also wouldn’t work because it uses JSON Web Tokens (JWT) as the basis for it’s authorization scheme.
-JWT can work but [I don’t believe it’s a better system than the traditional session-based system](https://medium.com/@IanWalter/ole-thank-you-for-your-response-it-s-exactly-the-kind-of-feedback-i-was-looking-for-117df9438ccc#.icimd0nwv).
-Guardian doesn’t provide a way of immediately invalidating user sessions which is something I would like to do if a user resets their password.
-I also think a user should be given the ability to invalidate individual sessions (GitHub handles this nicely).
+JWTs can work but [I don’t believe it’s a better system than the traditional session-based system](https://medium.com/@IanWalter/ole-thank-you-for-your-response-it-s-exactly-the-kind-of-feedback-i-was-looking-for-117df9438ccc#.icimd0nwv).
+JWTs don't provide a way of immediately invalidating user sessions instead relying on short token lifetimes.
+The ability to immediately invalidate a session is a feature that I want to provide to users as well as be able to do on occasion (i.e. when a user resets their password).

+## Features

+* Creating a session returns a token that can be used in the authorization header of each API request.
+* Backed by Redis so it's able to be used in a multi-server or multi-container environment without configuring sticky sessions.
+Also, Redis is pretty fast.
+* Simple API to create, update, and destroy session data.
+* Simple API to generate, verify, and regenerate email verification or password reset tokens.

 ## Installation

 Bouncer is [available in Hex](https://hex.pm/packages/bouncer), the package can be installed as:

   1. Add bouncer to your list of dependencies in `mix.exs`: